CDCgov/cfa-genomic-lag-effect/README.md

 Note that if snakemake has not yet been called, this will run pipeline steps prior to `analyze.py`.

+## Documentation

+Documentation is best viewed with `mkdocs` via `poetry run mkdocs serve`.
+This includes a description of the mathematical model used to link $R_t$ with the genomic data and an API reference for `lag`.

 ## Project Admin

 Andy Magee, PhD, (@afmagee42)